PartnersCompliance HubAboutRCC Toronto

 FSMA 204 — Food Traceability Rule.

-What every food operator needs to know before January 2026.
+What every food operator needs to know before enforcement begins July 20, 2028.

 Section 204 of the Food Safety Modernization Act (FSMA) requires entities that manufacture, process, pack, or hold foods on the FDA Food Traceability List to maintain enhanced traceability records and provide them to the FDA within 24 hours of a request.
-The compliance date is January 20, 2026.
+Enforcement begins July 20, 2028.

 All covered entities must maintain Key Data Elements (KDEs) for Critical Tracking Events (CTEs).
 Records must be accessible to the FDA within 24 hours — in an electronic sortable spreadsheet format.